World Heritage Identification Number: 1708

 The Appian Way: A Journey Through Time - Regina Viarum

-The Appian Way, officially known as *Via Appia*, holds a significant place in history as the oldest and most important of the great roads constructed by the Ancient Romans.
-Inscribed into the UNESCO World Heritage List in 2024, this remarkable structure spans more than 800 kilometers, connecting Rome to Brindisi in southeast Italy.
+The Appian Way, officially known as the Via Appia, holds a significant place in history as one of the earliest and most important of the great roads constructed by the Ancient Romans.
+Inscribed on the UNESCO World Heritage List in 2024 as Via Appia.
+Regina Viarum, this remarkable network extends for more than 800 kilometers across Italy, connecting Rome to the strategic port of Brindisi in the southeast.

 More than 800 kilometres long, the Via Appia is the oldest and most important of the great roads built by the Ancient Romans.
 Constructed and developed from 312 BCE to the 4th century CE, it was originally conceived as a strategic road for military conquest, advancing towards the East and Asia Minor.
 The Via Appia later enabled the cities it connected to grow and new settlements emerged, facilitating agricultural production and trade.
 This property, composed of 19 component parts, is a fully developed ensemble of engineering works, illustrating the advanced technical skill of Roman engineers in the construction of roads, civil engineering projects, infrastructure and sweeping land reclamation works, as well as a vast series of monumental structures including, for example, triumphal arches, baths, amphitheatres and basilicas, aqueducts, canals, bridges, and public fountains.